CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ~~~
 {% endraw %}

-Then output the link in an `a` when we output the images.
+Then output the link in an `a` when we output the images:

 {% raw %}
 ~~~html